 Despite what some diet and exercise companies may have you believe, you cannot “spot reduce” any part of your body.
 Instead, the best way to reduce your waist size – and therefore your health risks – is by focusing on your overall health and dropping weight.

 The most effective way to lose weight isn’t to go on a crash diet, or to exercise for hours a day.
 Instead, you need a more comprehensive strategy that addresses the factors that lead to weight gain, such as dehydration, lack of sleep, the type of food that you eat, and other imbalances in your body.

 With Ideal You, you can lose weight in a healthy way.
 It starts with a free consultation, where we will perform a body composition analysis and talk to you about how our program may help.
 If you decide to work with us, you’ll get a structured food list, all-natural food-based supplements, weigh-ins and meetings with a weight loss coach, and support from a team of weight loss experts.

 We won’t ask you to drink pre-packaged shakes, buy expensive (gross) diet food, or work out endlessly.
 Instead, you’ll eat real food and train your body to burn fat instead of sugar or carbohydrates.
 As you start to lose weight, you’ll likely see a reduction in your waist size as well – and find yourself in much better health.

 Ready to Change Your Life?
 Reach Out Today.

 While you can absolutely be healthy at any size, losing weight – particularly around your midsection – can lower your risk of developing certain conditions.
 Reducing your waist size can be difficult.
 Ideal You is here to help.

 We know that losing weight is often a struggle.
 Our goal is to make weight loss a simple, safe, and sustainable process.
-To learn more or to schedule a free consultation with Ideal You Health Center, give us a call at 888-488-7258, or book a consultation online.
+To learn more or to schedule a free consultation with Ideal You Weight Loss, give us a call at 888-488-7258, or book a consultation online.